westonMS/ecen520_student/spi_cntrl/SPI_cntrl.md

 <!--
 -- SPI Controller Part 1 (controller, use model, create testbench, synthesize to find synthesis errors)

-- COme up with some "discussion" or exploration exercise as part of the readme.md
+- Come up with some "discussion" or exploration exercise as part of the readme.md
 - It is hard to follow their testbenches.
 Need to provide more constraints so that I can follow and see that what was recieved is what was sent
   (prehaps have them provide such a statement in the testbench output)
 - Perhaps I provide a detailed module test bench and they create the top-level testbench